-OBJEC OBJECTIVE 6: To manage visitors to Sceilg Mhichíl effectively Action Lead Agency Target Date Indicators A6.1 Continue to manage the National Monument, nature reserve and SPA at Sceilg Mhichíl, while allowing a system of managed public access that ensures that the conservation of the WHP is maintained as a first priority.
-DHLGH, OPW 1.
-Ongoing Sustainable visitor access managed (see below).
-A6.2 Maintain a strictly defined annual season within which the island will, weather and sea conditions permitting, be open to visitors and publicise this appropriately with details of the permitted transit services.
-DHLGH, OPW 1.
-Ongoing 2.
-Annually 3.
-Ongoing Appropriate annual season maintained (at present mid-May to end of September).
-Details of permitted transit services publicised.
-CCTV/other measures introduced on the island to deter and/or detect unauthorised or out-of-season landings on the island.
-A6.3 Maintain a quality guide service to directly invigilate the island during the season, offer appropriate information to visitors and manage safety systems.
-OPW 1.
-Ongoing Adequately resourced and trained guide team in place during the visitor season.
-A6.4 Collect visitor statistics for each season and analyse trends in order to provide quality management information.
-Publish annual statistics and analytical report online.
-OPW 1.
-Annually, from the end of the visitor season 2.
-Annually, in January Collate and analyse collected data.
+Objective 6: To manage visitors to Sceilg Mhicíl effectively Action Lead Agency Target Date Indicators A6.1 Continue to manage the National Monument, nature reserve and SPA at Sceilg Mhichíl, while allowing a system of managed public access that ensures that the conservation of the WHS is maintained as a first priority.
+DHLGH, OPW Ongoing Sustainable visitor access managed (see below) A6.2 Maintain a strictly defined annual season within which the island will, weather and sea conditions permitting, be open to visitors and publicise this appropriately with details of the permitted transit services.
+DHLGH, OPW Ongoing Annually Ongoing Appropriate annual season maintained (at present mid-May to end of September) Details of permitted transit services publicised CCTV/other measures introduced on the island to deter and/or detect unauthorised or out-of-season landings on the island A6.3 Maintain a quality guide service to directly invigilate the island during the season, offer appropriate information to visitors and manage safety systems.
+OPW Ongoing Adequately resourced and trained guide team in place during the visitor season A6.4 Collect visitor statistics for each season and analyse trends in order to provide quality management information.
+OPW Annually, from the end of the visitor season Annually each January Collate and analyse collected data.
 Release report publicly online.

 A6.5 Liaise with Fáilte Ireland and local tourism networks in the implementation of the tourism strategy for the greater south Kerry area outlined in the Skellig Coast VEDP.
-DHLGH, OPW 1.
-All ongoing 1.
-Resource support for Skellig Coast VEDP provided.
-2. Skellig Experience Visitor Centre secured to deliver excellent customer service, which directly supports tourism.
-3. Skellig Experience Visitor Centre used to provide a virtual and interpretative experience to those who cannot access the property directly and encourage visits to other monuments and natural heritage sites in the area.
-A6.6 Continue to regularly review both the patterns of movement across the property and whether the 180-visitor-per-day limit is sustainable, with regard to the cultural and natural heritage features of the property and to visitor safety.
-DHLGH, OPW 2.
-Annually, from end of visitor season 3.
-Ongoing 1.
-Annual review of visitor volumes and patterns carried out and any attendant risks identified and reported to SMIG.
-2. Report released publicly online.
-3. Sustainable pattern of visitor use maintained.
+DHLGH, OPW Ongoing Resource support for Skellig Coast VEDP provided Skellig Experience Visitor Centre secured to deliver excellent customer service, which directly supports tourism Skellig Experience Visitor Centre used to provide a virtual and interpretative experience to those who cannot access the site directly and encourage visits to other monuments and natural heritage sites in the area A6.6 Continue to regularly review both the patterns of movement across the site and whether the 180 visitors per-day limit is sustainable, with regards to the cultural and natural heritage features of the site and to visitor safety.
+DHLGH, OPW Ongoing Annually, from end of visitor season Ongoing Annual review of visitor volumes and patterns carried out and any attendant risks identified and reported to SMIG.
+Report released publicly online Sustainable pattern of visitor use maintained A6.7 Continue to maintain safety systems and procedures on Sceilg Mhichíl to ensure that visitor and staff safety are not compromised and there is an effective and trained emergency response in place in the event of accident.
+OPW All annually Annual safety courses for staff carried out Other emergency services engaged with to enable coordinated responses to be tested Systems reviewed and updated annually as required A6.8 Engage with aircraft regulatory authorities to mitigate conservation risks arising from inappropriate deployment of airborne devices and aircraft above and around Sceilg Mhichíl in order to manage risks to the site.
+OPW Within Year 1 of Plans implementation Regulatory authority engagement on the development and implementation of appropriate protocols Assessment of any unilaterally enabled actions that can be undertaken through SMIG A6.9 Disseminate information to inform the seagoing community of the necessary controls on access to the island, including biosecurity requirements.
+DHLGH, OPW Ongoing Engagement with seagoing community and information supplied through public announcements, websites and social media